 Program Information for Students

 The Stanback Internship Program is made possible by the generous support of Fred and Alice Stanback.
 The program is a partnership between the Nicholas School of the Environment and targeted environmental organizations.
 The purpose of the program is to provide students with significant learning experiences in grassroots conservation, advocacy, applied resource management or environmental policy.

-Click here for a information and images from past internships and interview days.
+Click here for a information and images from a past Stanback internship.

-In 2017, 53 organizations participated.
-For a complete list of 2018 partner organizations click here.
+In 2019, 50 organizations are participating.
+For a complete list of 2019 partner organizations click here.

-Employers are pre-determined and limited to the specific organizations listed on the Stanback website.
-Other employers may not solicit to participate in the Stanback program.
+Employers are limited to the specific organizations listed on the Stanback website.

 Projects are designed to fully engage students in learning opportunities for 11 weeks during the summer.
 The start and end date for the internship are determined between the student and the organization.